sevyharris/MonteCoffee/documentation/tutorials/A_ads.rst

 In this case, up on adsorption the site is covered with the species A, represented by the number 1 within the code.

-To take care of the correct time evolution of the :program:`MonteCoffee` we introduce an aditional block wich returns if either neighboring sites are involved or not.
-Here no neighbouring sites are involved, thus we :code:`return False`.
+To take care of the correct time evolution in :program:`MonteCoffee` we introduce an additional block which returns if either neighboring sites are involved or not.
+Here no neighboring sites are involved, thus we :code:`return False`.

 .. code-block:: python

         def get_involve_other(self):
             return False

-To know which events are reverse to each other we store:
+Finally, the events are stored in the main simulation file, in a list:

 .. code-block:: python

-     reverse_events = {0: 1}
      events = [AAdsEvent, ADesEvent]

-Here event 0 has a reverse event 1.
-The numbering of events is determined by the order in the list :code:`events` defined here.
+The numbering of events is determined by the order in the list :code:`events` defined here and the output is numbered accordingly.

 Define and run simulation
 -----------------------------